crispzips/arcgisstorymaps/README.md

 If you keep the Main Stage content as a map, you can:
 * Change the location and zoom level of the map - (Click "Custom configuration" in "Location" section)
 * Choose which layers you want displayed on the map.
 Our map only has two layers, a basemap and a layer of crime incident datapoints.
-Some maps have dozens of layers of information, and discarding irrelavant layers can help clarify the point you're trying to make in a particular section - (Click "Custom configuration" in "Content" section)
+Some maps have dozens of layers of information, and discarding irrelevant layers can help clarify the point you're trying to make in a particular section - (Click "Custom configuration" in "Content" section)
 * Display a pop-up containing supplementary information about a particular datapoint (feature) - (Click "Custom configuration" in "Pop-up" section)
-* Since you might display only a particular detail of the map for a section, you can keep the larger map displayed - ("Overview Map" in "Extras" section)
+* Since you might display only a particular detail of the map for a section, you can keep the larger map displayed in the bottom corner of the Main Stage- ("Overview Map" in "Extras" section)
 * You can also allow your audience to see the map legend or search for addresses, places, or features (data points) on your map - ("Extras" section)

-The Side Panel can present images, video, text description, links, block quotes, or bulleted and numbered lists.
+The Side Panel can contain
+* **images**
+* **video**
+* **text description**
+* **links**
+* **block quotes**
+* or **bulleted and numbered lists**

-Here's an example of the combined functionality of each section (highlighted in red).
+Here's an example of the combined functionality of a section in the side panel (with each design decision highlighted in red).
 I recentered and zoomed the map (to a particular neighborhood); I had the map display a detail pop-up of a particular datapoint; I have the overview map displayed in the corner; the legend can drop-down from the top; I have contextualizing imagery, video, and description in the Side Panel.

 ![ArcGIS Story Map Journal final example](images/storymap12.PNG)

 I have posted the example used for this tutorial [here](http://arcg.is/2qoDTVl).
 Notice the effects when you scroll between sections.

-** *Now all you have to do is string sections together to create a larger multimodal narrative -- all rooted in the geographic relationships of the spatial data and the multimedia qualitative anecdotes that make that data meaningful...* **
+***Now all you have to do is string sections together to create a larger multimodal narrative -- all rooted in the geographic relationships of the spatial data and the multimedia qualitative anecdotes that make that data meaningful...***

-When you're all done, you can share a link to your story map or embed it into a website. **Have fun!**
+When you're all done, you can share a link to your story map or embed it into a website.

+**Have fun!**

 [the story map created for this tutorial is completely fabricated and unrelated to any legitimate scholarly research project (thank goodness)]